 The RE CG Work Programme 2016-2017 includes 4 main Activities and 9 Core Topics.
 It will focus immediately on the reform of the support schemes to facilitate the integration of renewable energy into the markets.
 The monitoring of implementation of RE Directive in the Energy Community will continue and will provide valuable input on the path to 2020.
 The RE CG will continue the discussions on the post 2020 renewable energy framework in the Energy Community consistent with the new Directive and Regulation envisaged to be adopted in the European Union.
 It may also include other activities rising from the extension of the EnC Treaty in future and will promote stronger involvement of new Contracting Parties and candidate Contracting Parties.

-RE CG will have two meetings per year combined with training workshops.
-The activities will be supported further by an interactive Energy Community RES Forum enabling continuous discussion and knowledge sharing through an implementation network of experts and institutions.
+RE CG will have 2 meetings per year combined with training workshops enabling continuous discussion and knowledge sharing through a network of experts and institutions.